 Reading as a habit is something similar.
 Once the interest is developed, it is hard to give up on the plot or content of the book.

-Hence, developing a reading habit increases your level of concentration and makes you more focused and aim in life.
+Hence, developing a reading habit increases your level of concentration and makes you more focused in life.

 Do you ever cry, smile, or laugh out loud while watching any movie or series?